Jean Batten: Publicity tour

 Batten embarked on a publicity tour, eager to make money.
 She wanted to recover the expenses incurred on her England-New Zealand flight and have some profit to fund further flying, despite the effort likely "overdrawing on [her] reserve energy".
 This began on the day of her arrival at Māngere when she collected a portion of the fees charged for vehicle parking at the aerodrome.
 Despite being fatigued, the same evening she gave the first lecture of her tour at an Auckland cinema.
 Her Gull was later displayed at a shop in Auckland, where people paid to see it.
 She began to charge a shilling for her autograph and signed several hundred books.
 A public subscription raised over £2,000 for her.

 She soon found her tour was compromised by the exclusive contracts she had entered into with the media while in Sydney; two minders controlled the public and rival media's access to her.
 This impacted public reporting of her tour and attendance suffered.
-In addition, behind the scenes, Batten exhibited self-centered behaviour which alienated many who witnessed it.
+In addition, behind the scenes, Batten exhibited self-centred behaviour which alienated many who witnessed it.
 While in Auckland, she also had a confrontation with Fred Truman, who had loaned her £500 back in 1931.
 Batten had steadfastly ignored his pleas to repay the debt.
 In the end, he approached Batten's father regarding the amount owed.
 Fred Batten, embarrassed at discovering Batten was so indebted, facilitated a meeting between his daughter and Truman, at which she handed over a cheque for £250 and swiftly departed.
 The balance was never repaid.

 By the time Batten arrived in Christchurch, she was depressed at the poor attendance of her lecture tour and physically exhausted.
 She took a rest on medical advice.
 The remainder of the tour was cancelled, and she later described the decision as a result of being "too tired to carry on".
 Most of November was spent in the South Island, on the West Coast and at Franz Josef Glacier, at the expense of the Government.
 By the end of the month, her morale had been boosted with news of more honours.
 For the second successive year, she was awarded the Royal Aero Club's Britannia Trophy for the most meritorious performance in aviation by a British subject.
 She was awarded the Harmon Trophy again, this time outright, for her 1936 flights.
 Finally, she received the Segrave Trophy, awarded for the "most outstanding demonstration during the year of the possibilities of transport on land, water or air".
 She later wrote that this "was a very great honour".